Augsburg-Bärenkeller

-Bärenkeller is one of the seventeen highest level civic divisions, or Planungsräume (Singular: Planungsraum, English: planning district), of the city of Augsburg, Bavaria, Germany.
+Bärenkeller (/de/) is one of the 17 highest level civic divisions, or Planungsräume (Singular: Planungsraum, English: planning district), of the city of Augsburg, Bavaria, Germany.
 It is located in the northwestern portion of the city and consists of only one Stadtbezirk, or ward, 23 Bärenkeller, with which it is coterminous.
 As of January 1, 2006, 7,360 people reside in Bärenkeller, which has an area of 2.99 km^{2} (1.15 mi^{2}).

 Location

 Bärenkeller is located in the northwestern portion of Augsburg.
 To the east, it borders the 21st and 22nd wards of the second Planungsraum, Oberhausen.
 To the south it borders the single-ward seventh Planungsraum, Kriegshaber.
 To the north it borders the city of Neusäß, and to the west the district borders the city of Gersthofen.

 History

 The name Bärenkeller, which means "Bear Basement" in English, is derived from a hotel where medieval jesters gave accommodation to trained dancing bears.
 Bärenkeller was designated as a district of Augsburg, with its current name, in 1932.
 When it was originally developed, Bärenkeller was subdivided into blocks of small houses and apartment buildings.
 This spacious arrangement was meant to attract a more affluent class of residents, which was achieved to some extent with a small population of doctors and entrepreneurs occupying the blocks, but rather this setup reflected the social decline of the neighborhood as a large transient population of late-coming settlers and itinerant workers contributed to a strong and continual fluctuation in the neighborhood's population.
 For the most part, the apartment blocks of Bärenkeller are very old, many do not possess bathrooms in the individual apartments, but rather contain shared facilities in the basement.
 However, Bärenkeller contains three of the oldest parks in Augsburg, which are collectively known as Am Viehmarkt.